How The List Is Compiled

 The very first thing we look for in a potential honouree is achievement in the last 18 months.

 This can be measured by a number of quantifiable metrics: growth of business (measured by customers, revenue, volume, and so on), fundraising success, a new product or service that’s disrupting an industry, an increased geography of impact, receiving respected industry awards, and so on.
-As we cover 18 different industries, we don’t have only one set of metrics.
+As we cover up to 18 different industries, we don’t have only one set of metrics.

 At Gen.T, we believe that success is defined by more than just financial terms, so we also look at more qualitative metrics.
 On these occasions we ask ourselves, has the nominee helped to make the world…